 Even though the advantages of public health approaches are uncontroversial in the research community, criminal prohibition persists in places like the U.S. and the Philippines where "tough on drugs/crime" discourses continue to dominate politics.
 Legal experts have explicitly argued for California to "pave the way for progressive U.S. drug reform" (Whitelaw, 2017, p.
 83) and adopt the Portuguese model.
-In cities like San Francisco, shifts in policing, drug policy reform (including the legalization of cannabis), and a dedication to international human rights standards present opportunities to realize a shift from failed criminal prohibition to more effective and cost efficient forms of drug use.
+In cities like San Francisco, shifts in policing, drug policy reform (including the legalization of cannabis), and a dedication to international human rights standards present opportunities to realize a shift from failed criminal prohibition to more effective and cost efficient forms of drug treatment, harm reduction, and community investment to address problematic forms of drug use.
 While decriminalization is an obligatory first step in such a transition; legal, regulated drug markets provide additional resources for public health and drug war alternatives through savings in law enforcement costs and increased public revenues from licensing and regulated sales (Global Commission on Drug Policy, 2016).